Video Gamer is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Prices subject to change. Learn more

-Whether you’re new to the Call of Duty franchise, or just prefer the lightning-fast feel of sights snapping right to your opponents, aim assist has a variety of uses in MW2.
+You could be looking for the best MW2 aim assist settings whether you’re new to the Call of Duty franchise, or just prefer the lightning-fast feel of sights snapping right to your opponents.
+The mechanic has a variety of uses in MW2, and the settings to alter it make it versatile enough to satisfy most players.

 Playing Modern Warfare on PC has long been considered to offer higher precision and control than on consoles.
 A responsive mouse can allow highly accurate positioning and shooting in ways that gamepads can’t quite match.